Baking Basics: Essential Ingredients to Stock your Baking Pantry

 Also sometimes referred to as powdered sugar as it is superfine.
 An essential if you’re going to be making icings, plus a dusting of icing sugar over any baked good hides a multitude of sins.

 If you’re making all things chocolate-y, you’ll need cocoa powder.
-Dutch process has a less bitter flavour than ‘natural’ process, as the beans were rinsed prior to grinding to remove the acidity but either are fine to use in any recipes.
+Dutch process has a less bitter flavour than ‘natural’ process, as the beans were rinsed prior to grinding to remove the acidity but either is fine to use in any recipes.
 You just need to decide which flavour you like more.

 If bread is your game, then you’ll need yeast.
 Fresh yeast tends to have a better flavour, but dried yeast works perfectly.